 2. Havasupai Falls

-If you’re willing to take the 20 mile (32km) round trip hike to get there, Havasupai will absolutely blow your mind.
+If you’re willing to take the 20 mile (32 kilometers) round trip hike to get there, Havasupai will absolutely blow your mind.
 Hidden deep in the mysterious Grand Canyon, this waterfall paradise is reserved for the fit and adventurous, who don’t mind an extreme hike to find something beautiful.
 Just look at how incredible that blue green water is!!
 Image found here.

 3. Horseshoe Bend

 One of my favourite places in Arizona, Horseshoe Bend is still relatively off the beaten track, in the way that there are no tickets or fees to get there, no observation decks or handrails, and you can sit right on the edge of the canyon and admire the beauty of the unique horseshoe bend in the Colorado River.